morlfm/z/README.md

 a)Git clone: https://github.com/morlfm/ze_Delivery
 b)Go to the ???? folder on yout terminal and do :
     bundle
-c)Add a real device on your USB or open a emulator on AndroidStudio >AVD and create one virtual device d)Open Appium server and start server e)On terminal to start test do  :
+c)Use virtual device if possible at Android Studio to not break automation with you already had it installed may crash the test , If not please use a android device without the app installed d)Open Appium server and start server e)On terminal to start test with report do :
-    cucumber
-    or

     cucumber -p report

+Run automated API tests with report
+  Go to project folder ./ze_delivery and run :
+      .rspec --pattern api/*_spec.rb --format html --out api.html